The children's books I write are all based on memories of my mom and me cooking in the kitchen, and I include a recipe

 Simply put, the secret to chicken marsala is the sauce.
 Marsala sauce is comprised of Marsala wine, beef broth, onions, mushrooms, and seasoning.
-The chicken can be prepared and cooked several ways, including coating it in eggs and flour and pounding it to the desired thickness (thinner is better).
-The chicken and sauce is complimented by either pasta or potatoes.
-Overall, this is one dish that is tasty and easy to prepare.
+The chicken can be prepared and cooked in several ways, including coating it in eggs and flour and pounding it to the desired thickness (thinner is better).
+The chicken and sauce are complimented by either pasta or potatoes.

 - 2 pounds chicken breasts, thinly cut

 - 3-4 tablespoons olive oil, (I recommend Filippo Berio Extra Light Tasting Olive Oil)

 - 1/2 cup flour, (healthy option: Bob’s Red Mill Organic High Fiber Coconut Flour)